linuxmao-org/shiru-plugins/README.md

 Synth plugin that blends characteristics of many old sound chips (AY, SID, POKEY) with features of old subtractive synths.

+## ChipDrum

+### Description

+Drum synth plugin, a counterpart for ChipWave, sharing the same concept, but for drum sounds, and capable to produce a range of sounds between 1-bit, chip tune, and classic analog drum machines.

 # Building

 Type `make`.
 The build will be found in the `bin` folder.